 Due to its scalability according to a business need, it is an ideal option for medium range users.Lastly, we come to dedicated hosting.
 As the name suggests in dedicated hosting you don’t share server space with anyone else.
 You have your own RAM, CPU, and bandwidth which is significantly higher than the other two options.

 But this option is also a lot costlier than the other two and best suited to a larger organization who handle a lot of traffic on a daily basis.
 The important aspect is to choose the plan according to your website’s need and then upgrade it as your traffic rate and business growth.

 Speed matters in every avenue of life.
 Same is true for your website especially right now when even Google takes page-speed so seriously.
 A load time under 3 seconds not only gets you more customer engagement but also a good ranking in SERP.

-So, apply all ten tips that I have suggested and you are sure to see an improvement in your webpage load time.
+So, apply all ten tips that I have suggested.
+You are sure to see an improvement in your webpage load time.
 Now I want to leave you with one last bonus tip.

 Since Mobilegeddon Google indexes the mobile pages separately.
 This can be very beneficial or very damaging to you depending on how you handle this.
 Mobile users are more concerned with fast loading speed as compared to a desktop user.

 So, to improve the load time of your mobile pages.
 I recommend creating an amp page and try out for yourself.